-In Germany, the Laender governmentally plans capacities for hospital care on a regional level, while in Japan such planning is carried out by the prefectures.
+In Germany, capacities for hospital care are governmentally planned on a regional level by the Laender, while in Japan such planning is carried out by the prefectures on the basis of applications from different medical institutions.
 Capacities are planned by the central government in the Netherlands.
 For the purpose of hospital planning, France has established Regional Hospital Agencies as joint committees of health insurance schemes and public services, although its directors are appointed by the council of ministers.
-Those hospitals included in the regional or central hospital plans in the four countries are usually contracted by sickness funds for reimbursement, although there are some exceptions (e.g., in Germany there are additional contracts with hospitals not included in the hospital plan if additional capacities are needed).
+Those hospitals included in the regional or central hospital plans in the four countries are usually contracted by sickness funds for reimbursement, although there are some exemptions (e.g., in Germany there are additional contracts with hospitals not included in the hospital plan if additional capacities are needed).
+In Japan, the government designates "insurance medical care institutions" on the basis of the applications from medical care institutions desiring that designation, in stead of direct contracts between insures and medical care institutions.
+A special characteristic of the German and French hospital systems is the structure of dual financing, implying a separation of financing recurrent hospital expenditures and investment expenditures.
+According to this separation the state carries certain investment expenditures by subsidies while the sickness funds pay current hospital expenditures.